Danny’s DNA Discoveries – Hypholoma of the PNW

 Hypholoma sp.
 Buck 85#3 © Buck McAdoo

-These species need local collections to compare to the type area sequences I have
+These species all need local collections to compare to the type area sequences I have

 Hypholoma cf udum (Bogbodia uda) EU -small olive to red-brown cap, long stem in moss.
 I have an eastern US ITS sequence of a collection that has an LSU sequence as well, which matches the LSU of a reliable EU sequence.
 In other words, we know what this is, but need to find local collections to see if they match.